Dakuider/Eallfedem/Locations/ScarredLands.md

 ## Straflan Ruins

-**TODO**:
-- is a wildling settlement
+- wildling settlement
-- Orcs from Urkrugh have allied with the Lesser Giants from Crumbled Cave to lay seige to the city
+- city is mostly lawless, but there is a gang of wildlings empowered by zinoplasmic weapons
+  - led by **[TODO]**
+  - called **[TODO]**
+  - they run a gladiator combat ring to enforce their power and kill those that oppose them
+  - when they don't actively have opponents to put in the ring, they capture Orcs from neighboring ruined settlements to force into the ring

 ## Wilderness Dungeons